Oren-H/GradeRecorder/README.md

 - Classes automatically contain inputs for all graded assignments.
 These assignments are created by website admins and by other students. i.e a student might input "Unit 2 Test" and every other user will be given the option to input their grade for the Unit 2 Test

 - Teacher grading scales can also be inputted
+    - grading scales should be already preset per class.
+We don't want users having to tediously place their teachers grading scale in the app.
+This would make for possible frustration, and maybe confusion on how to use the app unless we have a tutorial or necessary pop-up explaining how to do it.

 Grade Inputting:
 - Users will input their scores on all assignments listed for each class

-- If an assignment is not lsited, the user can add it manually
+- If an assignment is not listed, the user can add it manually through a very user-friendly screen (better than hub/canvas plz)

-- Grades will be autocalculated and displayed
+- Grades will be autocalculated and displayed.
+Users can opt in to have their scores be placed on a leaderboard for specific assignments

 - There will be an option to get a notification everytime an assignment has been graded so the user does not forget to input their grades

 ## Engagement:
-Users will be drawn to the website due to the convenience it provides in gradekeeping and the entertainment created by the betting feature.
+- Users will be drawn to the website due to the convenience it provides in gradekeeping and the entertainment created by the betting feature.

+- Students will be excited to create parlays (bets), and can check their rankings among other students across their class or grade.

 ## Adictiveness
 - Users will need to stay active on the app in order to gamble on different assignemtns and students